 Tobias Carlisle and Wes Gray tested various measures of cheapness from 1964 to 2011.
 Quantitative Value (Wiley, 2012)—an excellent book—summarizes their results.
 James P. O’Shaughnessy has conducted one of the broadest arrays of statistical backtests.
 See his results in What Works on Wall Street (McGraw-Hill, 4th edition, 2012), a terrific book.

 (Illustration by Maxim Popov)

 - Carlisle and Gray found that low EV/EBIT was the best-performing measure of cheapness from 1964 to 2011.
 It even outperformed composite measures.

 Assuming relatively similar levels of performance, a composite measure is arguably better because it tends to be more consistent over time.
 There are periods when a given individual metric might not work well.
 The composite measure will tend to smooth over such periods.
-Besides, O’Shaugnessy found that a composite measure led to the best performance from 1964 to 2009.
+Besides, O’Shaughnessy found that a composite measure led to the best performance from 1964 to 2009.

-Carlisle and Gray, as well as O’Shaugnessy, didn’t include Graham’s net-net method in their reported results.
+Carlisle and Gray, as well as O’Shaughnessy, didn’t include Graham’s net-net method in their reported results.
 Carlisle wrote another book, Deep Value (Wiley, 2014)—which is fascinating—in which he summarizes several tests of net nets: